-To attach the top I drilled 3 large counterbore holes with a ⅜” forstner bit in the underside of the front and back stretchers which I’ll use to attach the top later.
+Then I drilled 3 large counterbore holes with a ⅜” forstner bit in the underside of the front and back stretchers which I’ll use to attach the top later.

 I stopped ¾” from the other side then came back with a 3/16” twist bit and drilled all the way through the stretcher.
 Using an over sized bit allows room for wood movement.

 With all the pieces ready I started to assemble the entryway shoe storage bench.
 I attached the front and back stretchers with pocket screws, making sure to leave the rabbet in the back legs open.

 Then I flipped the base over to attach the lower shelf.
 I used spring clamps to position the shelf trim 1″ from the bottom.
 I also referenced the distance from the bottom of the shelf at 1-3/4″ to the bottom of the legs to get the bottom shelf even.

 After that I attached the bottom shelf to the sides with 1-1/4″ pocket screws.

 I made the adjustable shelf the same way I did the lower shelf, attaching 1×2 trim to the front.
 I waited until after the base was finished so I could get the size of the shelf just right and minimize the gap between the legs and the shelf.

 I added some detail around the side panels by cutting some 11/16″ cove molding to fit around the inside of the panels.
 I measured and cut miters on each piece on the miter saw.

 With all of the base parts assembled I sanded everything to 150 grit and started on my first coat of paint.
 I used a semi-gloss latex paint and ended up doing 3 coats.
-I used a foam roller cover for a smooth finish.
+I used a foam roller cover since it gives a smooth finish.